One of the questions we get all the time is “Isn’t WordPress insecure” closely followed by “What if WordPress is hacked?”.

 WordPress is one of the most scuritinzed open-source products on the planet.
 With reportedly 30%+ of the top websites using it and thousands of high-end developers relying on it, that is to be expected.

-That doesn’t mean that security issues aren’t going to pop up – all large codebases are going to have security issues pop up on a regular basis – if only because new code is constantly being added and existing code tweaked .
+Going forward that doesn’t mean that security issues aren’t going to pop up in WordPress – all large codebases are going to have security issues pop up on a regular basis – if only because new code is constantly being added and existing code tweaked .

 Even Microsoft, Apple, Oracle and other top-tier multi-billion dollar software development companies handle security issues in their software on a daily basis.
 In fact, just recently (Sept 2020) Microsoft had a level 10 security issue (level 10 is the most severe security level) in Windows.